Uninsured / Underinsured Motorist Accidents

 What happens if I am hit by an uninsured or underinsured motorist?

 Uninsured or underinsured motorist coverage (UM) is insurance coverage that you purchase for yourself in the event of an automobile accident where the at-fault driver either has no insurance or not enough insurance.
 Many drivers in the state of Florida do not have any insurance at all.
 Others may purchase the absolute minimum coverage to stay “legal” per Florida laws - only to find out after an automobile accident that they do not have bodily injury liability coverage (BI).
 Although Florida law states that a driver may have his or her driver’s license suspended if they cannot cover damages exceeding $10,000.00 after an accident, we recommend that you purchase UM coverage of your own.
 Without your own UM coverage, you might be left without any way to obtain payment for the medical expenses, physical injuries, pain and suffering, lost wages, loss of earning capacity, and inconvenience that you have suffered.
-If you or someone you know has been injured by an uninsured or underinsured motorist in a car accident and needs a lawyer, contact an attorney from Moody Law, serving Lakeland, Winter Haven, and other Central Florida areas, for more information regarding your potential claim.
+If you or someone you know has been injured by an uninsured or underinsured motorist in a car accident and needs a lawyer, contact an attorney from Moody Law, serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, for more information regarding your potential claim.

 Uninsured Motorist Accident Lawsuits